Stuycs-K/project03-final-10-leea-tongj/README.md

 VIEW LIST MENU: Users can choose a table and indicate whether they want to edit, resize, delete, or export the table.
 - edit: sends user to new window where they can edit the table in a spreadsheet-like display
   - users can use the arrow keys to move their cursor to adjacent cells (if possible)
-  - users can type into the cell to input information — 10 characters per cell
+  - users can type into the cell to input information — max 10 characters per cell
   - the esc key exits the editing window
   - ctrl+c copies information from the cell the user is currently on
   - ctrl+f pastes the copied information to the cell the user is currently on